GrupoDiana/BRT-Documentation/docs/osc/environment.md

 ## `/environment/enableDirectPath`

 This command switches on or off the virtual source coresponding to the direct path, which actually is not virtual, but the real one.
-Disabling it will produce silence at its output. this feature can be implemented in all environment models.
+Disabling it will produce silence at its output.
+This feature can be implemented in all environment models.

 #### Syntax